Diurnal birds of prey – Order Accipitriformes

 Aegyptiinae – Gyps species, Lappet-faced Vulture, White-headed Vulture

 Also in the order Accipitriformes is the Secretary bird which is the only species in the family Sagittariidae.
-It has a raptor like beak and long crane like legs.
+It has a birds of prey like beak and long crane like legs.
 They live in pairs in savannas and open grassland.
 They don’t even shy away from killing venomous snakes.
 With their long sharp claws and strong feet they stamp on prey until it is dead.
 Scales on the legs protect them from bites.
 They walk and search for reptiles, insects and rodents.
 The nest is on a flat tree and both parents raise the young.
 They can fly but prefer walking.

 Without the generosity of photographers who allowed us to use their amazing photos this page with such a variety of birds of prey had not been possible.